 Does the penile implant make my penis larger/longer?

 Unfortunately, a penile implant does not increase the length of your penis.
-Preoperatively when you meet with Dr. Tsai, he will give you an idea of how things will look after your procedure.
+Preoperatively when you meet with your doctor, they will give you an idea of how things will look after your procedure.

 Is a Penile Implant right for me?

 A penile implant may be the right ED treatment for you if pills, injections, or medications no longer work or if you dislike any of the previously mentioned treatments.
 The biggest benefit of your implant is that it will make your penis rigid and that you are able to control when you would like to have your erections whenever you feel aroused.